 Description

-INTERIOR: some early 20th century fixtures and fittings survive to principal retail area including timber counter, shelves and drawers and staircase with timber balustrade.
+Inside, some early 20th-century fixtures and fittings remain in the principal retail area, including a timber counter, shelves, drawers, and a staircase with a timber balustrade.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.